About Devil's Bridge Falls

 THE LONG NATURE TRAIL

-On the 45 minute nature trail walk you will see the spectacular waterfalls and the view of the 3 bridges, built one on top of the other, which span the breathtaking woodland gorge.
-Follow in the footsteps of the monks of past, along the path and descend Jacobs Ladder (100 steps).
+On this 45-minute nature trail walk you will see the spectacular waterfalls and view the 3 bridges, built one on top of the other, which span the breath-taking woodland gorge.
+Follow in the footsteps of the monks of past, along the path, and descend Jacobs Ladder (100 steps).
 Cross the humped bridge spanning over the Mynach river at the bottom of the waterfalls and begin to ascend the other side of the gorge.
 Go into Robbers Cave, an old hideout place next to the waterfall.

 PUNCHBOWL AND THREE BRIDGES NATURE TRAIL

-This is a short ten minute walk where you descend down to the river to view the punchbowl.
-Here you can see how the force of the river Mynach has carved beautiful, large pot holes into the rock.
-From this view point the Three Bridges built one on top of the other tower overhead and are an awesome sight.
+This is a short ten-minute walk where you descend to the river to view the Punchbowl.
+Here you can see how the force of the river Mynach has carved beautiful, large potholes into the rock.
+From this viewpoint the Three Bridges, built one on top of the other, tower overhead and are an awesome sight.